 Sherri Sacks is a Career Coach and Certified Resume Writer at the JCS Ignite Career Center.

-Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go farther and get there faster.
+Whether you are new to the job market or a seasoned professional, the Ignite Career Center, a program of Jewish Community Services, can help you go further and get there faster.
 Our highly experienced Career Coaches provide individuals of all backgrounds and abilities with the customized services and tools they need to stand out from the competition.
 For information, call 410-466-9200 or visit jcsbalt.org.